A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Preliminaries

 \subsection{Causal Fermion Systems and the Reduced Causal Action Principle}

-We begin with the basic definitions. \begin{Def} (causal fermion system) {\em{ Given a separable complex Hilbert space~$\H$ with scalar product~$\la .|. \ra_\H$ and a parameter~$n \in \N$ (the {\em{``spin dimension''}}), we let~$\F \subset \Lin(\H)$ be the set of all symmetric operators on~$\H$ of finite rank, which (counting multiplicities) have at most~$n$ positive and at most~$n$ negative eigenvalues.
+We begin with the basic definitions. \begin{Def} (causal fermion system) {\em{ Given a separable complex Hilbert space~$\H$ with scalar product~$\la .|. \ra_\H$, we denote the Banach space of bounded linear operators on~$\H$ by~$\Lin(\H)$.
+Given a parameter~$n \in \N$ (the {\em{``spin dimension''}}), we let~$\F \subset \Lin(\H)$ be the set of all symmetric operators on~$\H$ of finite rank, which (counting multiplicities) have at most~$n$ positive and at most~$n$ negative eigenvalues.
 On~$\F$ we are given a positive measure~$\rho$ (defined on a $\sigma$-algebra of subsets of~$\F$).
 We refer to~$(\H, \F, \rho)$ as a {\em{causal fermion system}}. }} \end{Def}

 A causal fermion system describes a spacetime together with all structures and objects therein.
 In order to single out the physically admissible causal fermion systems, one must formulate physical equations.
 To this end, we impose that the measure~$\rho$ should be a minimizer of the causal action principle, which we now introduce.
-For brevity of the presentation, we only consider the {\em{reduced causal action principle}} where the so-called boundedness constraint has been built incorporated by a Lagrange multiplier term.
-This simplification is no loss of generality, because the resulting EL equations are the same as for the non-reduced action principle as introduced for example in~\cite[Section~\S1.1.1]{cfs}.
+For brevity of the presentation, we only consider the {\em{reduced causal action principle}} where the so-called boundedness constraint has been incorporated by a Lagrange multiplier term.
+This simplification does not result in any loss of generality, because the resulting EL equations are the same as for the non-reduced action principle as introduced for example in~\cite[Section~\S1.1.1]{cfs}.

 For any~$x, y \in \F$, the product~$x y$ is an operator of rank at most~$2n$.
 However, in general it is no longer a symmetric operator because~$(xy)^* = yx$, and this is different from~$xy$ unless~$x$ and~$y$ commute.
 As a consequence, the eigenvalues of the operator~$xy$ are in general complex.
 We denote these eigenvalues counting algebraic multiplicities by~$\lambda^{xy}_1, \ldots, \lambda^{xy}_{2n} \in \C$ (more specifically, denoting the rank of~$xy$ by~$k \leq 2n$, we choose~$\lambda^{xy}_1, \ldots, \lambda^{xy}_{k}$ as all the non-zero eigenvalues and set~$\lambda^{xy}_{k+1}, \ldots, \lambda^{xy}_{2n}=0$).
 Given a parameter~$\kappa>0$ (which will be kept fixed throughout this paper), we introduce the $\kappa$-Lagrangian and the causal action by